 Boca Chita Key’s lighthouse, photo, Robert Silk

 Boca Chita Key is the park’s most popular stopping point and arguably its most beautiful.
-The island is dominated by its 65-foot ornamental lighthouse, built by former island owner Mark Honeywell.
-The lighthouse is opened intermittently, mainly on winter and early spring weekends.
-From the top, the stunning panorama includes downtown Miami and Miami Beach, Biscayne Bay and its islands and the Atlantic.
+The island is dominated by its 65-foot ornamental lighthouse and built by former island owner Mark Honeywell.
+The lighthouse opens intermittently, mainly in winter and early spring weekends.
+From the top, the stunning panorama includes downtown Miami and Miami Beach, Biscayne Bay and its islands, and the Atlantic.
 Boca Chita also has an expansive picnic and camping ground and a short ½ mile walking trail.
 Mosquitoes aren’t always present, but go prepared.

 Elliott Key boardwalk, photo, Robert Silk

 At seven miles in length, Elliott Key is the largest island in the park.
 It offers a swimming area, bayfront picnicking, a campground, fishing, and hiking.
 The ¼ mile boardwalk along the narrow island’s Atlantic shore is a fun place to look for sea beans that wash ashore from many parts of the world.
 But do your homework, it is forbidden to remove native beans from the park.